napframework/nap/docs/doxygen/markdown/08_sequencer.md

 # Outputs & Adapters {#outputs_and_adapters}

-When the [SequencePlayer](@ref nap::SequencePlayer) starts playback it will create an adapter for each track in the running sequence.
-An adapter is responsible for evaluating the [SequenceTrack](@ref nap::SequenceTrack) for which it is created during an update call ([tick](@ref nap::SequencePlayerAdapter::tick)) coming from the [SequencePlayer](@ref nap::SequencePlayer) and translates this to an action on the track’s assigned [SequencePlayerOutput](@ref nap::SequencePlayerOutput).
-A [SequencePlayerOutput](@ref nap::SequencePlayerOutput) is a [Resource](@ref nap::Resource) embedded within the [SequencePlayer](@ref nap::SequencePlayer).
-When a track has an output id assigned the [SequencePlayer](@ref nap::SequencePlayer) will try to find the output with the corresponding id and correct type within its embedded outputs and create the appropriate adapter when playback is started linking the output to the [SequencePlayer](@ref nap::SequencePlayer).
+When the sequence player starts playback it will create an [adapter](@ref nap::SequencePlayerAdapter) for each track in the sequence.
+The adapter evaluates the track on update ([tick](@ref nap::SequencePlayerAdapter::tick)) and translates the data into information to output.
+An assigned [sequence player ouput](@ref nap::SequencePlayerOutput) receives this information from the adapter and forwards it to your application.
+Every output is a resource, embedded within the sequence player, that can be linked to within your application.
+Adapters are created and managed by the [sequence player](@ref nap::SequencePlayer).

-Outputs are resources managed by the [ResourceManager](@ref nap::ResourceManager) and adapters are created and owned/managed by the [SequencePlayer](@ref nap::SequencePlayer).
+For example: Imagine a [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) with the ID `ShowControlOutput` that is added to your sequence player.
+The [mOutputID](@ref nap::SequenceTrack::mAssignedOutputID) property of the event track is assigned to `ShowControlOutput`.
+When the marker hits the `StartVideoPlayback` event on the track during playback, the sequence player will tell the output (using an adapter) to dispatch the `StartVideoPlayback` message on the main thread.
+A handler, somewhere in your application, is interested in this event and starts video playback when `StartVideoPlayback` is received.
+A good rule of thumb here is that outputs should always be safe to link to from other parts of the application and/or from the applications main thread, while adapters are only created, used and owned by the sequence player.

-For example, a [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) can be added to the [SequencePlayer](@ref nap::SequencePlayer).
-The [mOutputID](@ref nap::SequenceTrack::mAssignedOutputID) property of the [SequenceEventTrack](@ref nap::SequenceEventTrack) can be assigned to that [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput)’s ID.
-During playback the [SequencePlayer](@ref nap::SequencePlayer) will create an adapter that will tell the [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) to dispatch an event on the main thread whenever an event is passed by the [SequencePlayer](@ref nap::SequencePlayer)’s running time.
-The [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) then dispatches this event from the application’s main thread.
-A good rule of thumb here is that [SequencePlayerOutput](@ref nap::SequencePlayerOutput)’s should always be safe to link to from other parts of the application and/or from the applications main thread, while adapters are only created, used and owned by the [SequencePlayer](@ref nap::SequencePlayer).
+The following example creates a sequence player with two outputs.
+An [event output](@ref nap::SequencePlayerEventOutput) (discussed above) and a [curve output](@ref nap::SequencePlayerCurveOutput).

-The following example creates a [SequencePlayer](@ref nap::SequencePlayer) with two [SequencePlayerOutput](@ref nap::SequencePlayerOutput)'s.
-A [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) and a [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput).
+- The event output dispatches a message when an event occurs on an [event track](@ref nap::SequenceTrackEvent).

-- The [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) dispatches when an event occurs on an [SequenceTrackEvent](@ref nap::SequenceTrackEvent).
-[SequenceEvent](@ref nap::SequenceEvent)s are always dispatched from the main thread!
+- The curve output evaluates the shape of a curve on a [curve track](@ref nap::BaseSequenceTrackCurve) and can be linked to a [parameter](@ref nap::Parameter)

-- The [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput) can be linked to a [Parameter](@ref nap::Parameter) that will follow the output of a [SequenceTrackCurve](@ref nap::SequenceTrackCurve).
-The [Use Main Thread](@ref nap::SequencePlayerCurveOutput::mUseMainThread) property will determine if [Parameter](@ref nap::Parameter) is updated on main thread or on the thread that is currently used by the clock updating the [SequencePlayer](@ref nap::SequencePlayer).
+The `Use Main Thread` property on a curve output controls if the parameter is updated on the main thread or the thread that updates the sequence player (controlled by the clock).
+Sequence track events are are always dispatched from the main thread.

 ```
 {